apache/arrow-site/_posts/2026-02-05-arrow-security-model.md

 undocumented until now.

-Implementation-specific security considerations, such as proper API usage and runtime safety guarantees, will later be covered in these implementations' respective documentations.
+Implementation-specific security considerations, such as proper API usage and runtime safety guarantees, will later be covered in the documentation of the respective implementations.